AuReMe/aucome/terms.md

 ## INCLUDED SOFTWARE

-The Pathway Tools software is provided under this license https://biocyc.org/download-bundle.shtml.
-The MetaCyc database is delivered under this license https://metacyc.org/download.shtml.
+The Pathway Tools software is provided under this [license](https://biocyc.org/download-bundle.shtml).
+The MetaCyc database is delivered under this [license](https://metacyc.org/download.shtml).